dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ### Manage resource lifecycle

 The most requested feature for the dashboard is to manage the life-cycles of your orchestrated named resources.
 Specifically, the ability to stop, start, and restart resources.

-For more information, see [.NET Aspire dashboard: Stop or Start a resource](../fundamentals/dashboard/explore.md#stop-or-start-a-resource).

 This feature works for projects, containers, and executables.
 It enables restarting individual resources without having to restart the entire app host.
-For projects, if the debugger is attached, it's reattached on restart.
+For project resources, when the debugger is attached, it's reattached on restart.
+For more information, see [.NET Aspire dashboard: Stop or Start a resource](../fundamentals/dashboard/explore.md#stop-or-start-a-resource).

 ### Mobile and responsive support

 The .NET Aspire dashboard is now mobile-friendly, responsively adapting to a wide range of screen sizes and enabling on-the-go management of deployed .NET Aspire applications.
-Additional accessibility improvements have been made, including the display of settings and content overflow on mobile.
+Other accessibility improvements were made, including the display of settings and content overflow on mobile.

 ### Sensitive properties, volumes, and health checks in resource details

-The display of resource details has seen several improvements:
+The display of resource details contains several improvements:

 - Properties can be marked as sensitive, automatically masking them in the dashboard UI.
 This security feature helps to avoid accidentally disclosing keys or passwords when screen sharing the dashboard with other people.
 For example, container arguments could pass sensitive information and so are masked by default.